 Instructions:

 Your dog is going to be salivating over this mango chicken dish.
 To get started, first preheat your oven to 350℉ and prep your baking sheet with parchment paper.
-Next, combine all of your ingredients pieces to avoid the exception of the egg into a large bowl and mix it together.
+Next, combine all of your ingredients and fruit pieces except the egg in a large bowl and mix it together.
 Add the egg if the mixture is too dry.

 The next step is to knead the mixture gently into a ball.
 Roll the dough out onto wax or parchment paper until you have a slab that is ¼ inch thick.
 Using a cookie cutter (again, we love using our bone-shaped cutter), cut your dough into shapes.